rashedrabadi/task-management/README.md

 # TaskManagement

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.12.
+## Node version
-The recommended node version to run npm install & npm start is 16.13.2 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.12.
+The recommended node version to run npm install & npm start is 16.13.2
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.